My Fibromyalgia Success Stories

 I understand.
 I know you’re skeptical, and you should be, of anyone who says they have answers for your fibromyalgia and poor health.
 I’d be skeptical to, especially if I’d tried so many things to feel better, only to get my hopes dashed again by another failed drug, doctor, fad supplement or diet.
 It’s not about taking drugs to cover symptoms.
 There is no magic pill, supplement(s) diet, or cure.
 But, after almost twenty years of trial, error, and hard work, I’ve found the missing link for helping my patients feel and stay feeling good again.
 All I ask is that you make time to explore the free resources on my site, free videos, protocols, audios, webinars, and weekly teleconferences.

-My Fibromyalgia Success Stories: Each week I interview one, or more new patients on my weekly Tuesday night Teleconference.
+My Fibromyalgia Success Stories: Each week I interview one, or more new patients on my weekly weekly Teleconference.